 Eric Tsai practices in the firm’s Commercial Litigation and Consumer Credit Litigation groups, and in its Regulatory Compliance group.
 He concentrates his practice primarily on the defense of consumer and commercial financial services companies, including mortgage lenders and servicers, mortgage loan investors, third-party debt collectors, and other financial services providers.
 He also counsels clients on regulatory compliance, licensing, and other consumer protection matters.

 Eric earned his undergraduate degree from the University of California, Irvine.
 Prior to attending law school, he worked as a loan officer for national direct lenders.
 He earned his Juris Doctor from California Western School of Law and thereafter obtained a Master of Laws (LLM) in Taxation from the University of San Diego School of Law.

-Eric publishes extensively on various issues affecting consumer lending and litigation, including both federal and California-specific developments.
-Among others, Eric’s publications include:
+Eric speaks and publishes on various issues affecting consumer lending and litigation, including both federal and California-specific developments.
+Among others, Eric’s speaking engagements and publications include:

-» “Communicating with Bankrupt Mortgage Loan Borrowers: Thorny Issues and Attempts at Clarity,” 71 The Business Lawyer 2;
+» “Communicating with Bankrupt Mortgage Loan Borrowers: Thorny Issues and Attempts at Clarity,” 71 The Business Lawyer 2, Spring 2016;

-Eric is a member of the American Bar Association, the Bar Association of San Francisco, the national Mortgage Bankers Association, the American Bankers Association, and DBA International.
+Eric is a member of the American Bar Association, the Bar Association of San Francisco, the national Mortgage Bankers Association, the California Mortgage Bankers Association, the American Bankers Association, and RMA International.